-Our paper also attempts to draw an overall picture of the net impacts of these several channels on the personal distribution of income.
-We use data from the Federal Reserve's Survey of Consumer Finances
+Our paper also attempts to draw an overall picture of the net impacts of these several channels on the personal distribution of income.2 We use data from the Federal Reserve's Survey of Consumer Finances

-&lt;sup>2When we can, we distinguish between the low interest policy and the QE policy and mostly focus on QE.
+$^{^{2}}$ When we can, we distinguish between the low interest policy and the QE policy and mostly focus on QE.
 At a few points, however, we will discuss the impacts of the broader loose monetary policy since the financial meltdown.

 (SCF) to empirically assess the quantitative contribution of each of these theoretical channels to changes in inequality.
 We focus specifically on the distribution of what we term "net income," which consists of total household income minus debt payments.
 This makes it possible to integrate the distributional consequences of low interest rates on households' interest burdens.
 To assess the net impact of channels associated with QE, we implement the distributional decompositions method proposed by Firpo et al. (2007).
 This approach enables detailed accounting of the observed change in a distributional statistic between two periods and how much of this change is due to channels associated with QE.
-Specifically, it makes it possible to decompose the change in, for example, the ratio of the 99th to the 10th percentiles of the net income distribution into the contributions of changes in employment, returns on financial assets, and other covariates.
+Specifically, it makes it possible to decompose the change in, for example, the ratio of the 95th to the 10th percentiles of the net income distribution into the contributions of changes in employment, returns on financial assets, and other covariates.
 Thus, this decomposition method provides well defined estimates of the quantitative contribution of various factors affecting the distribution of household income since the implementation of QE.

 Our overall results are the following: we find that while employment changes and mortgage refinancing were highly equalizing during the QE period, these impacts were nonetheless swamped by the large disequalizing effects of equity price appreciations.
-Reductions in returns to short term assets added further to disequalizing processes between the periods.
+Reductions in returns to short term assets added further to dis-equalizing processes between the periods.
 Bond price appreciations, surprisingly, had little distributional impact.
-It is worth emphasizing that this decomposition approach does not yield causal estimates of the impact of QE on the distribution of income.
-This approach does, however, yield well defined estimates of the relative importance of the various channels through which QE affects inequality and thus makes it possible to precisely frame the upper and lower bound causal impacts of QE under plausible assumptions about the counterfactual paths of employment and stock prices.
+It is worth emphasizing that this decomposition approach does not yield causal estimates of the relative importance of the various channels through which QE affects inequality and thus makes it possible to precisely frame the upper and lower bound causal impacts of QE under plausible assumptions about the counterfactual paths of employment and stock prices.
 To get some idea of the causal influences we use the results from our decomposition to carry out a series of "counterfactual exercises" to assess the quantitative range of impacts of QE on the main channels.
 Drawing on consensus QE impact estimates from the empirical literature, we conclude that, most likely, QE was modestly dis-equalizing, despite having positive impacts on employment and mortgage refinancing.